Instant Pot Black Eyed Peas. Looking for good luck in the New Year? A pressure cooker prepares dry black eyed peas in less than an hour.

-- 1/2 teaspoon fine sea salt
+- ½ teaspoon fine sea salt

 - 1 smoked ham hock

-- 1/2 teaspoon fine sea salt
+- 1 teaspoon fine sea salt

 - 6 cups water

-- More salt and fresh ground black pepper for seasoning
+- ½ teaspoon fresh ground black pepper

 - Sauté the aromatics: Heat the tablespoon of oil in the pressure cooker pot over medium-high heat until the oil is shimmering (Sauté mode adjusted to high in my Instant Pot.)
-Add the onion and garlic to the pot and sprinkle with 1/2 teaspoon of salt.
-Saute until the onion softens, about five minutes.
+Add the onion and garlic to the pot and sprinkle with ½ teaspoon of salt.
+Sauté until the onion softens, about five minutes.

-- Everything in the pot:Add the black-eyed peas and nestle in the ham hock.
-Pour in the water, sprinkle with 1/2 teaspoon salt, and lock the pressure cooker lid.
+- Everything in the pot:Add the (sorted and rinsed) black eyed peas and nestle in the ham hock.
+Pour in the water, and sprinkle with 1 teaspoon salt.

-- Yes, only 15 minutes under pressure.
-Black-eyed peas cook fast.
+Yes, only 15 minutes under pressure.
+Black eyed peas cook fast.